alhakimiakrm/RIV-Fleet-C-Hotkeys/README.md

       2. You also might want to make sure the items match the work order.
 Sometimes, the clips are not added as part of the repair order in which case you will simply remove them.
       The goal of this script is to fill out the essential items and once the script stops running, you can adjust the order as needed to match the Work Order in RivOS.

-   6. Lastly, you will want to remember that (WIN + Z) will stop running the script.
+   6. Lastly, you will want to remember that (WIN + E) will stop running the script.
 Press this if an error has been made on your end or if the script performs poorly and causes some unintended actions.

 For any issues, concerns, or questions pertaining to the functionality of the script, please see Ace.